eclipse-cyclonedds/cyclonedds/docs/manual/security/access_control_config.rst

 if the domain Section matches the DDS ``domain_id`` to which the participant belongs.
 If multiple rules match, the first rule that matches is the only one that applies.

 ..
-Where is the <Topic_access_rules> Section?
+Where is the <topic_access_rules> Section?

-The Topic access rules are evaluated in the same order as they appear within the
+The topic access rules are evaluated in the same order as they appear within the
-<Topic_access_rules> Section.
+<topic_access_rules> Section.
 If multiple rules match the first rule that matches is the only one
 that applies.

-fnmatch pattern matching can be used for Topic expressions including the following patterns:
+fnmatch pattern matching can be used for topic expressions including the following patterns:

 .. index:: fnmatch pattern matching